sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/populate-metrics-influxdb.md

 This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `influxdb-handler`.

-You can also download the latest dynamic runtime asset definition for your platform from [Bonsai][13] and register the asset with `sensuctl create --file filename.yml`.
+You can also download the latest dynamic runtime asset definition for your platform from [Bonsai][13] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.

-You should see a confirmation message from sensuctl:

-{{< code shell >}}
-Created
-{{< /code >}}

-Run `sensuctl asset list --format yaml` to confirm that the dynamic runtime asset is ready to use.
+Run `sensuctl asset list --format yaml` or `sensuctl asset list --format json` to confirm that the dynamic runtime asset is ready to use.

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.